Chocolate Valentine’s Day Cake

 Beat butter until creamy.

-Combine butter, vanilla, and powdered sugar a slowly so it doesn’t fly out of the mixing bowl.
+Combine butter, powdered sugar and vanilla slowly so it doesn’t fly out of the mixing bowl.

 Divide the mixture into 3 bowls allowing more to make the lightest color for a crumb layer, filling between layers and on top.
 Remember you are only doing sides of bottom layer with the darkest color and sides of middle layer with the medium pink